5 Best Two-Factor Authentication (2FA) Plugins for WordPress

 1. ProfilePress 2-Factor Authentication

-Want to instead let your WordPress users login to your website without a password but via a one-time URL sent to their email address which expires after a short while?
+Want to instead let your WordPress users log in to your website without a password but via a one-time URL sent to their email address, which expires after a short while?
 The passwordless login feature is just perfect.

 Let’s look at the main features of the plugin.
 When you start setting it up, it’s easy to notice that the developers have gone the extra mile to make the plugin very easy to use.

 ProfilePress supports a single authentication – TOTP (time-based one-time code).
-Still, you have the option to choose from several authenticator applications such as e.g, Google Authenticator, Authy, Microsoft Authenticator, Okta Verify, Duo Security, 1Password, and LastPass.
+Still, you have the option to choose from several authenticator applications such as e.g. Google Authenticator, Authy, Microsoft Authenticator, Okta Verify, Duo Security, 1Password, and LastPass.

 In case you accidentally delete the authenticator application, ProfilePress offers 2FA backup codes or recovery codes that you can use to access your WordPress admin.
-If users are locked out and can’t access their accounts, administrators can disable 2FA for them from the WordPress admin dashboard.
+If users are locked out and can’t access their accounts, administrators can disable 2FA from the WordPress admin dashboard.

 If you want to create a custom dedicated login page for users, simply create a new page and use this shortcode: [profilepress-2fa-setup], and the 2FA will appear.